Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: palak, épinard , spinat , spinace , espinaca , and hispane

 Spinach is one among the most favored edible flowering plant, native to central and western Asia.
-The leaves of the plant are worldwide famous as a vegetable.
-The leaves are an excellent source of Vitamin K, A, and C. When you cook and eat spinach, your body absorbs a higher content of protein, fiber, thiamin, and zinc.
+The leaves of the plant are famous worldwide among medicinal plants and herbs.
+The leaves are an excellent source of vitamins K, A, and C. When you cook and eat spinach, your body absorbs a higher content of protein, fiber, thiamin, and zinc.